-- 485 fluence is still present in these data series after standard data processing; this contribution has also to be taken into account in core field and particularly secular variation studies using repeat station data.
-Likewise, this time-varying background magnetospheric field is not removed in the standard processing of aeromagnetic anomaly data and might be one cause of discrepancy when merging anomaly maps obtained at different epochs. - 490 The comparison of short and long wavelength anomalies revealed that the long wavelengths often display similar patterns but with subdued amplitudes.
-However, they can also show quite different patterns, strike directions of anomalies and signs.
-Both magnetic anomalies and gravity gradients at large ( $\sim 200$ km) spatial scales show some known tectonic units well while not indicating others.
-Generally speaking, we found a better agreement between short- and long wavelength magnetic - 495 anomalies and links to long-wavelength gravity gradient anomalies for the southern African than the German region.
+Time series from geomagnetic repeat stations, spanning 5 to 10 years, provide robust estimates of the localized anomalies (repeat station crustal biases).
+Many of the repeat stations lie on rather strong, small-scale anomalies, which should be taken into account when using repeat station observations for core field mapping and modelling.
+Moreover, a clear long-term magnetospheric influence is still present in these data series after standard data processing; this contribution also has to be taken into account in core field and particularly secular variation studies using repeat station data.
+Likewise, this time-varying background magnetospheric field is not removed in the standard processing of aeromagnetic anomaly data and might be one cause of discrepancy when merging anomaly maps obtained in different epochs.

+The comparison of short- and long-wavelength anomalies revealed that the long wavelengths often display similar patterns but with subdued amplitudes.
+However, they can also show quite different patterns, strike directions of anomalies, and signs.
+Both magnetic anomalies and gravity gradients at large ($\sim 200 \text{ km}$) spatial scales show some known tectonic units well while not indicating others.
+Generally speaking, we found a better agreement between shortand long-wavelength magnetic anomalies and links to longwavelength gravity gradient anomalies for the southern African than the German region.
 Formal correlation between long-wavelength magnetic and gravity anomalies seems to reflect several tectonic structures in the southern African region rather well, but is hard to interpret for the German region.
-One possible explanation is that near-surface\shallower and deeper lithospheric structures might be more concordant in the former area.
-This result seems in accordance - 500 with a thicker lithosphere and a lower heat flux reported in the literature for the southern African region, assumed to lead to a greater depth to the bottom of the magnetic sources or Curie depth, which, however, was not found in recent global estimates of magnetic crustal thickness.
-It is possible that weak large-scale anomalies, as dominating in the German region, might not be reliably resolved in the global model and then should not be considered significant for interpretation or correlation. - 505 Improved global lithospheric magnetic field models expected from ESA's Swarm satellite mission might solve these discrepancies in the near future.
+One possible explanation is that shallower and deeper lithospheric structures might be more concordant in the former area.
+This result seems in accordance with a thicker lithosphere and a lower heat flux reported in the literature for the southern African region, assumed to lead to a greater depth to the bottom of the magnetic sources or Curie depth, which, however, was not found in recent global estimates of magnetic crustal thickness.
+It is possible that weak largescale anomalies, as dominating in the German region, might not be reliably resolved in the global model and then should not be considered significant for interpretation or correlation.
+Improved global lithospheric magnetic field models expected from ESA's Swarm satellite mission might solve these discrepancies in the near future.

-Overall, our results indicate that the investigation of potential fields at different wavelengths can aid geological and tectonic mapping and interpretation, and the correlation results for southern Africa encourage modelling of large-scale tectonic units from joint magnetic and gravity anomaly long-
+Overall, our results indicate that the investigation of potential fields at different wavelengths can aid geological and tectonic mapping and interpretation, and the correlation results for southern Africa encourage modelling of large-scale tectonic units from joint magnetic and gravity anomaly longwavelength signals.